arushi-vaidya/Verifi.ai/NewsCheck/README.md

-# RV Fact Checker
+# News Checker

-RV Fact Checker is a web-based application that uses a machine learning model to classify news articles as either **true** or **fake**.
+News Checker is a web-based application that uses a machine learning model to classify news articles as either **true** or **fake**.
 The project leverages a Naive Bayes classifier with TF-IDF vectorization to analyze the text and predict the article's authenticity.
 The web app is designed with a chatbot-style interface that maintains conversation history, allowing users to classify multiple articles and view previous classifications.

 ## Table of Contents
 - [Features](#features)